-With everyone seated and waiting in anticipation for her to arrive, Winnie soon emerged from backstage to a rapture of applause supported by a small entourage (as you do!).
-She looked effortlessly cool in a Stella McCartney ensemble which consisted of a white long sleeve fitted shirt that subtly revealed the Vitiligo on her upper body and olive drawstring wide-leg trousers.
+Held at the iconic Saatchi Gallery in London, I was thankful that the room where she would be speaking accommodated a small audience, after all the last thing I wanted, was to find myself at the back of the room stretching my neck to allow for a good view!
+With everyone seated and waiting in anticipation for her to arrive, she soon emerged from backstage to a rapture of applause supported by a small entourage (as you do!).
+She looked effortlessly chic in a Stella McCartney ensemble; a white long sleeve fitted shirt that subtly revealed the Vitiligo on her upper body and olive wide-leg trousers.
 She was, as expected, aesthetically stunning.

 Winnie has often been referred to as a ‘role’ model, something she has frequently challenged.
 Developing Vitiligo when she was just 2 years old, she has candidly shared details of what it was like growing up in Canada as a girl with Vitiligo.
-So when she talks about the taunts, the stares and the pressure to fit it in when being different wasn’t the ‘in’ thing, most of us know exactly what she means.
+So when she talks about the taunts, the stares and the pressure to fit in when being different wasn’t the ‘in’ thing, most of us know exactly what she means.
 Whether you have Vitiligo or not, Winnie is most definitely someone to admire, even though she adamantly brushes away any talk of being a role model.
 “The term role model means someone being imitated and I don’t feel like someone that should be imitated” she commented when asked.
-“I pull inspiration from everyone and am grateful that people feel they can pull inspiration from me’ she continued.
+“I pull inspiration from everyone and am grateful that people feel they can pull inspiration from me” she continued.

 Warm, honest and wise beyond her years, she spoke about being in the limelight and her hopes for the future.
-“I’d love to collaborate and work with beauty brands” She commented, before excitedly admitting she’d also love to be asked to walk the infamous Victoria’s Secret runway someday.
+“I’d love to collaborate and work with beauty brands” before excitedly admitting she’d also love to be asked to walk the infamous Victoria’s Secret runway someday.
 Appearing on the front cover of Vogue or even Glamour magazine (to which a twinkle appeared in her eye!) was another thing she’d love to see happen in the future.

-Rumours of who Winnie is (or isn’t) dating is often a hot topic in the British press and when asked about potential crushes, she laughed easily before commenting that she thinks guys are ‘cute’, but until she’s actually met a guy in the flesh, its simply just admiration from a distance.
-She admitted to coming over all shy when she does spot that guy that makes her blush, a refreshing response that made me realise that, glamour aside, she too, has moments of weakness when it comes to dating and love.
+Rumours of who Winnie is (or isn’t) dating is often a hot topic in the British press and when asked about potential crushes, she giggled before commenting that she thinks guys are ‘cute’, but until she’s actually met a guy in the flesh, its simply just admiration from a distance.
+She admitted to coming over all shy when she does spot that guy that makes her blush, a refreshing response that made me realise that, glamour aside, she too, has moments of weakness when it comes to dating and finding love.

 A lot has been said about Winnie trying to ‘distance’ herself away from consistently talking about her skin and whilst, ultimately her skin is the reason why the beauty industry is able to feel more diversified, I’m starting understand that not everything has to be about her skin.
-Her story of how she evolved as a girl with Vitiligo, has been reiterated so many times, that maybe now is the time to move away from her striking appearance and concentrate on her role within the fashion and hopefully, beauty industry.
+Her story of how she evolved as a girl with Vitiligo has been reiterated so many times, that maybe now is the time to move away from her striking appearance and concentrate on her role within the fashion and beauty industry.
 To have her be known simply as Winnie Harlow.